robinhenry/gym-anm/README.md

 # gym-anm

-**gym-anm is an extension to the OpenAI Gym toolkit.
-It provides researchers with active network management benchmarks for electricity distribution networks.**
+**gym-anm is an extension to the [OpenAI Gym](https://github.com/openai/gym) toolkit.
+It provides researchers with a tool to build and train reinforcement learning agents in environments modelling active network management tasks for electricity distribution networks.**
   <br>

-  Each `gym-anm` implements the same [general task](#general_task).
+Each `gym-anm` environment implements the same [general task](#general_task).

- This implementation comes with a paper available at [ADD LINK], and researchers should reference `gym-anm` with the BibTeX entry:
+ This toolkit comes with a paper available at [ADD LINK], and researchers should reference `gym-anm` with the BibTeX entry:
  ```bash
 ADD BibTeX entry